GeeWee/geewee.github.io/_posts/2020-03-12-evaluating-new-technology.md

 The best time to adopt a new technology is when you *need* it - not before.

+## Does it come with any downsides?
+It's easy to only think about what you can get out of something new - but you often lose something as well.
+Does this new technology lack integrations with the services you use?
+Is it opinionated in a way that doesn't align with how you already do things?
+Is it really time-consuming to learn?
+We should always consider both the downsides and the upsides of the new technology.

 ## Is it easily replaced?
 If it turns out your bet on this technology is wrong - how easy is it to replace it?
 Is it contained in one part of your application or does it leak into every part?